sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 \end{aligned}
 $$

 Not only for the parallelization but also the fact that the proof of ZK-STARK requires quasi-linear time $$\mathcal{O}(n \log{n})$$ in proportion to the number of traces, it is meaningful to process transactions respectively.
+Some zkVMs already have the feature to divide the stack trace, but it is still effective to make the pipeline of proof generation described below.

 By combining these three circuits, we can omit $$\text{KeysHash}$$ and $$\text{KeyPrefixesHash}$$ in the public inputs of the ZKP because fundamentally STF $$g$$ can generate $$\text{ReadKVPairs}_i$$ and $$\text{IterKVPairs}_i$$ by itself.